 How Social Security Number Theft Occurs: What Happens If Someone Gets Your Social Security Number?

-There are a lot of ways someone can your identity or Social Security number.
+There are a lot of ways someone can steal your identity or Social Security number.
 Thieves could swipe your Social Security number by exploiting data breaches, going through the trash for personal documents or using any number of other approaches.
 Thieves can then sell your identity or pretend to be you to open various accounts in your name, access medical care, file fraudulent tax returns or, at worst, commit crimes.

 What Can Someone Do with Your Social Security Number?